Spanish Reformed Episcopal Church: Liturgy

 The IERE uses the Mozarabic Rite, also known as the Hispanic Rite, a Latin liturgical rite.
 It dates principally to the 7th and 8th centuries.
 St. Isidore of Seville (d.
-636), who was influential at the Fourth Council of Toledo 633, according to the wishes of that Council, gave the Hispanic rite its final form before Muslim conquest of Hispania.
-Mozarab is the term for the Christian population living under Muslim rulers in Al-Andalus.
+636), who was influential at the Fourth Council of Toledo 633, according to the wishes of that council, gave the Hispanic Rite its final form before the Muslim conquest of Hispania.
+"Mozarab" is the term for the Christian population living under Muslim rulers in Al-Andalus.

-Previous to its organization, there were several translations of the Anglican Book of Common Prayer into Spanish in 1623 and in 1707.
+Previous to its organisation, there were several translations of the Anglican Book of Common Prayer into Spanish in 1623 and in 1707.

 In 1881 the church combined a Spanish translation of the 1662 edition of the Book of Common Prayer with the Mozarabic liturgy, which had recently been translated.
-This is apparently the first time the Spanish speaking Anglicans inserted their own "...historic, national tradition of liturgical worship within an Anglican prayer book."
-A second edition was released in 1889, and a revision in 1975.
+This is apparently the first time the Spanish speaking Anglicans inserted their own "historic, national tradition of liturgical worship within an Anglican prayer book".
+A second edition was released in 1889 and a revision in 1975.
 This attempt combined the Anglican structure of worship with indigenous prayer traditions.

-An experimental "Rito 1" or "Rite 1" for the church dating from 1984 has a few interesting aspects.
-One item is that after the president (a presbyter or the bishop if he is in the presbyter seating) prays for the absolution of the sins of the congregation, the assembly responds by praying in turn for the absolution of the sins of the president: "God have mercy on you also, forgive you your sins through Jesus Christ and give you eternal life by the power of the Holy Spirit.
+An experimental "Rito 1" or "Rite 1" for the church dating from 1984 has some distinctive features, one being that that after the presiding priest or bishop prays for the absolution of the sins of the congregation, the congregation responds by praying in turn for the absolution of the sins of the president: "God have mercy on you also, forgive you your sins through Jesus Christ and give you eternal life by the power of the Holy Spirit.
 Amen."

 Organisation

 The IERE has a democratic, synodical (parliamentary) polity.
-The Synod is the highest authority in the Church; the laity and clergy have equal representation in it.
+The synod is the highest authority in the church; the laity and clergy have equal representation in it.
 The parishes are represented by one cleric and by one lay person.
-The Synod elects the Standing Committee, which governs the Church between synods.
-The IERE is not a Church with an episcopal government, like the Roman Catholic Church, but is a synodical Church governed by a bishop in synod.
+The synod elects the standing Committee, which governs the church between synods.
+The IERE is not a church with an episcopal government, like the Catholic Church, but is a synodical church governed by a bishop in synod.
 The bishop and the synod are required to work together in close co-operation.
 The current diocesan bishop is Carlos López Lozano, a Madrilene who was ordained as bishop by the Archbishop of Canterbury in November 1995.

-The Church is divided for administrative purposes into three zones: Catalonia, Valencian Country, and Balearic Islands; Andalusia and Canary Islands; Centre and Northern Spain.
+The church is divided for administrative purposes into three zones: Catalonia, Valencian Country, and Balearic Islands; Andalusia and Canary Islands; Centre and Northern Spain.
 As of 2001, the IERE had one diocese and 22 licensed priests (one woman) serving 20 parishes, in Salamanca, Valencia, Valladolid, Seville, Oviedo, Tarragona, Murcia, Alicante, and Madrid.